grugnoymeme/flipperzero-CLI-wifi-cracker/README.md

 ```

 ### Disclaimer
+This tool is not developed by the Flipper Zero staff.
 Please note that this payload is for educational purposes only and should not be used for illegal activities.